 As it became more apparent that the people in the Rokiškis area had little knowledge of the Jewish communities that once flourished there, it was decided that the group should consider other activities to preserve the memory of those communities and their role in local life.
-To help finance such projects, it was decided to establish a Virginia non-stock corporation that could qualify to receive contributions that would be tax-deductible for U.S. taxpayers.
-That entity, RLI, was created in 2012 and the U.S. Internal Revenue Service subsequently determined that the corporation qualified as a tax-exempt entity.
-RLI is registered with the Virginia Office of Charitable and Regulatory Programs and is the corporate parent of RRAJ.
+To help finance such projects, a Virginia non-stock corporation was established for the purpose of receiving contributions that would be tax-deductible for U.S. taxpayers.
+That entity, RLI, was created in 2012, and RRAJ became a subsidiary of RLI.
+In 2014, the U.S. Internal Revenue Service determined that, effective 2012, RLI qualified as a tax-exempt entity (as did RRAJ in the process).
+For administrative efficiency, in 2019 RRAJ was merged into RLI.

 In May 2016, we entered into an agreement with the museum under which a committee created by the museum grants an annual prize in recognition of an individual or group who substantially increases the awareness in Lithuania of the contribution of its Jewish citizens to the country’s establishment and growth.
 The prize is named of Private Ruvin Bun, a Jew from the Rokiškis region who volunteered to fight in Lithuania’s wars of independence (1919-1920) and died in the battle of Giedraičiai on the last day of fighting.